metaclips/solana_tx_agent/README.md

 The signature boundary controls recovery.
 If a blockhash expires or a higher tip is required, this agent cannot repair the transaction in-place.
 It must escalate to an upstream signer for a new signed payload.

-## AI Agent Responsibilities
+## Decision Layer Responsibilities

-The AI/fallback agent can decide:
+The decision layer can choose:

 - `submit_now`
 - `wait_for_leader`